AFP33/TSE/README.md

 ## 📌 How to Use
 you have two option for use the library:
-1. Get the project and build it by youself.
+1. Get the project and build it by youself. [*how to?*](https://github.com/AFP33/TSE/wiki/2.-How-to-build-Project)
-2. Download [*Tse.dll*](https://github.com/AFP33/TSE/releases) in Relase page and reference it in your project
+2. Download [*Tse.dll*](https://github.com/AFP33/TSE/releases) in Relase page and reference it in your project. [*how to?*](https://github.com/AFP33/TSE/wiki/3.-How-to-add-the-Tse.dll-to-project)

 ## 📌 Features List